New tax regime for the establishment and operation of family offices in Greece

 Among the latest structural reforms that have been implemented with the aim to attract foreign investments and relocate skillful human resources in Greece, the Greek Government has recently introduced a “Family Office” regime for serving the management of the family wealth and assets of high-net-worth individuals who are tax residents in Greece.

-In this respect, new Law 4778/2021 sets a transparent and straightforward legal framework that provides incentives for the establishment and operation of family offices in Greece, as follows:
+In this respect, new Law 4778/2021, as amended by Law 4916/2022, sets a transparent and straightforward legal framework that provides incentives for the establishment and operation of family offices in Greece, as follows:

 The concept of family offices and their purpose

-Family offices are special purpose vehicles that can be established under any of the legal forms referenced in the Greek Income Tax Code, except that of a non-profit nature, and whose exclusive purpose is to support Greek tax resident individuals and their close family members with the management and administration of their family wealth and assets which are held either directly or indirectly through legal entities in which they participate.
-The exact scope of the qualifying services is still expected to be defined upon the issuance of a relevant Ministerial Decision.
+Family offices are special purpose vehicles that can be established under any of the legal forms referenced in the Greek Income Tax Code, except that of a non-profit nature, and whose exclusive purpose is the management of assets and investments owned by individuals, who are Greek tax residents, and members of their families either directly or indirectly, through legal entities, as well as the management of expenses incurred by individuals and members of their families for coverage of, in general, their lifestyle costs and for their charitable and cultural activities.

 Qualifying members of the family office